Infection and immunity

 Description of Research

-The research projects of this group focus on respiratory bacterial pathogens, host immunity and genetic susceptibility to infectious diseases.
+The research projects of this group focus on respiratory bacterial pathogens (Bordetella pertussis and Corynebacterium diphtheriae), vaccine immunology and genetic susceptibility to infectious diseases.
 We study 1) cell-mediated and humoral immune responses after acellular pertussis vaccines and natural infections; 2) impact of innate immune gene polymorphisms on nasopharyngeal bacterial colonization, respiratory infections and asthma development in children; 3) molecular surveillance of Bordetella pertussis and Corynebacterium diphtheria; and 4) Development of novel point of care tests for bacterial infections including pertussis.
-The research group has been leading several EU-funded projects since 2005 and serves as Finnish national reference laboratory for pertussis and diphtheria.
+The research group has served as Finnish Reference Laboratory for Diphtheria and Pertussis since 2001 and as European Reference Laboratory for Public Health in the field of Diphtheria and Pertussis (EURL-PH-DIPE) since 2025.

 Current topics

-- Genomic changes of Bordetella pertussis and its impact on vaccine effectiveness in Europe
+• Genomic changes of circulating Bordetella pertussis and its impact on vaccine effectiveness and incidence in Europe

 Research group members